carsongoodwin32/rosetta2_avx_dive/README.md

 The disassemblies are waaay too long to put in here, but rest assured they are in the code folder.
 First off:

--The AVX/2 code paths definitely use ARM NEON
+- The AVX/2 code paths definitely use ARM NEON
 We can see our vpxor, vmovdqu, vpaddd turned in to:
 0133c  movi       v1.2D,#0x0
 01384  mov       v0.16B,v24.16B